Jewish medicine: Middle Ages

 As a result, the education of these women largely fell to their male relatives.
 Hava (also known as Hana), a Manoesque woman mentioned for her "medical capacity" in a document dated to the early 1320s, and Virdimura, a Sicilian who obtained her medical license in 1376, were female Jewish practitioners whose direct relatives—Hava's husband and sons, Virdimura's husband—were practitioners as well.
 Jewish medical practitioners were often educated in Greek, Latin, Arabic, and Hebrew, which gave them access to medical texts that were often inaccessible to their Christian counterparts.
 Working as physicians, surgeons, and midwives, Jewish women were accepted as medical authorities in Paris, Florence, Naples, and Sicily, among other cities.
 Sara of St. Gilles, for instance, was a Jewish doctor who admitted a male Christian student, Salvetus de Burgonovo, in fourteenth century France.
 Shatzmiller believes this is enough evidence to indicate that Sara taught female students as well.
 Mayrona, a Jewish woman from Manoesque, France, is listed in over forty documents from 1342 as a phisica, or a licensed medical practitioner.
 Jewish midwives made up a larger percentage of practitioners in some regions than their population would suggest.
 In the French town of Marseille between 1390 and 1415, there are 24 known Jewish practitioners to 18 Christian ones; this is a shift from the period from 1337 to 1362 where Jewish doctors compromised approximately half of all practitioners in Marseille.

 Jewish practitioners participated in the exchange of knowledge between Christian and Muslim writers and practitioners.
 The degree to which Jewish women practiced midwifery in the Middle Ages depended largely on the areas in which they lived.
 In Iberia, for instance, Jews were well accustomed to a mix of Muslim, Christian, and their own Jewish culture.
 Along with this came a shared understanding of medicine; Jews living in this area even wrote medicinal texts in Judeo-Arabic (Arabic written in Hebrew letters) rather than standard Hebrew or the local vernacular Here, it was commonplace for Jewish midwives to work alongside Christian and Muslim women.
 However, Jewish women still faced adversity and discrimination on the basis of both their gender and their religion.
 This is more clearly demonstrated in Central Europe, where it is difficult to determine if Jewish midwives working for non-Jewish patients was common practice or, instead, the exception rather than the rule.
 In 1403, Floreta d’Ays, a Jewish midwife from Marseilles, was brought to court under charges of malpractice.
 This is the first such known case brought against a midwife and, according to Monica Green, an unusual case of anti-Jewish sentiment in an otherwise relatively tolerant town.
-While the end result of the trial is unknown, it's clear that Floreta's non-Christian status played a part in the charges levied against her.
+While the result of the trial is unknown, it's clear that Floreta's non-Christian status played a part in the charges levied against her.